 According to reputable sources, the resort gets 273 inches of snow annually, and it’s high-quality, light and fluffy powder.
 There’s no shortage of steep, rocky chutes and cliff drops.
 Even in four days of skiing, you can’t hit it all.

 There is a bar in a yurt and another in a log cabin, the restaurant is a yurt, and overnight accommodations are in remarkably affordable cabins or yurts and a hostel.
-Fill the ten-man yurt, which includes dinner and breakfast, and you and your buddies will be paying $45 per person/night.
-Flying solo?
-The on-mountain hostel costs $47 per night and includes dinner a pancake breakfast.
+Fill the 13-person yurt, which includes dinner and breakfast, and you and your buddies will be paying $72 per person/night.
 Don’t think Michigan isn’t known for its cuisine – sample pasties (pronounced past-ies), which are giant empanadas filled with rutabaga, meat, potatoes and spices.

 Snow King, WY

 Vert drop: 1571ft